Max Allan Collins: Personal life

 Collins and his wife, Barbara, have a son, Nathan.

-In 2008, the band he started in 1966 in Muscatine, Iowa - The Daybreakers - was inducted into the Iowa Rock ‘n’ Roll Hall of Fame.
-Ten years later - in 2018 - Collins was again inducted into the Iowa Rock ‘n’ Roll Hall of Fame as a member of the band, Cruisin’.
+In 2008, the band he started in 1966 in Muscatine, Iowa—the Daybreakers—was inducted into the Iowa Rock 'n' Roll Hall of Fame.
+Ten years later, in 2018, Collins was again inducted into the Iowa Rock 'n' Roll Hall of Fame as a member of the band Cruisin'.

 Awards

 Collins received an Inkpot Award in 1982.
 He won the Shamus Award in 1984 and 1992.

 Selected bibliography

 Quarry series

 This series features a former U.S. Marine sniper turned professional assassin after returning from the Vietnam War in 1973.
+The books are narrated in first person by Quarry (a code name).
+He maintains his own code of honor, and rationalizes his crimes by taking contracts to kill people who he believes brought about their own demise and will eventually be murdered by one enemy or another (e.g., corrupt politicians, mobsters, exploitative businessmen, drug traffickers).
+Quarry becomes a hit man following his legal exoneration for killing a man who was sleeping with his wife, an act which attracts the interested of a man known as Broker who schedules and organizes assassinations.
+After being betrayed by Broker, Quarry steals a batch of classified documents and shifts his focus to offering his services to those who are targeted for assassination.